 The most exciting implication here isn't the potential displacement of filmmakers; it's the empowerment of storytellers who previously lacked the budget to realize their visions.

 Imagine a child in Nebraska with a sci-fi epic in their mind.
 Traditionally, they would need $200 million, a studio greenlight and a VFX team to bring that vision to life.
-With tools like Veo, all they need is a subscription and their imagination.
+With tools like Veo and Sora, all they need is a subscription and their imagination.
 We are on the brink of a creative explosion akin to what the Canon 5D did for indie filmmakers, but amplified a thousandfold.

 The Trust Deficit